I will share my experiences and facts to help you make a decision between Kinsta vs. WPEngine.

 In WPEngine, basic issues are usually taken care of easily.
 However, for any issues which are complex, a resolution will take some time and there will be a lot of back and forth.
 This is a problem when you are running a high-end WordPress site and there is a pressing issue that needs to be handled quickly.

-If you wish to get started with managed WordPress hosting, WPEngine offers a low budget, entry-level package (Personal plan) at $29/month.
-However, the Personal plan doesn’t really give you a lot of the benefits of WPEngine’s main features.
+If you wish to get started with managed WordPress hosting, WPEngine and Kinsta both offer a low budget, entry-level package at $30/month.

 For example, the support is even more limited and advanced features (like CDN) are not included.
 This plan is more of a marketing ploy to get people using WPEngine so they can be upsold later to a more expensive plan.

-A better comparison happens when we compare the Professional plan of WPEngine (at $99/month) and the Business 1 plan of Kinsta (at $100/month).
+A better comparison happens when we compare Scale 3 of WPEngine (at $290/month) and the Business 3 plan of Kinsta (at $300/month).

 Here are the pricing plans for WPEngine:

 One pretty cutting-edge thing with WPEngine is the GeoIP feature which allows you to personalize content based on geographical location.
 But this is only offered to Business plan users and above.